From Tree to Glulam Member

 ASH has the largest and most advanced hardwood glue-laminated timber line in Australia.
 We are in the process of adding to this already super-efficient line so that we can produce 100% of the mass-timber members in one automated process.
 This investment will result in further cost savings for the construction sector and the completion date is expected to be approximately Feb 2019.
 Until then, ASH can supply a less comprehensive range of glulam laminated hardwood beams direct, or in conjunction with our supply chain for structural members outside of our current ability.

 Furthermore, timber mid-rise construction is proven to not only increase construction speed but it is said to save between 5% and 25% of building costs.
 When deducting these percentages from a multi-million dollar project and allowing tenants/purchasers to move in earlier, the result is a more profitable project with a quicker return on investment!
+For more information about cost, take a look at the Wood Solutions Cost Engineering Guide.

 Large timber sections have known and calculable performance during fire and maintain structural integrity when exposed to heat.
 (See AS1720.4 Fire resistance for structural adequacy of timber members, which provides the method of calculation).